saiaps/seamaps/README.md

 # Seamap: objectives, goals, necessary states, and actions

+There's a standalone video of this one here: https://youtu.be/RCrKh3yvJR4

 We're talking about software automation in a polyglot stack.
 For what purpose?
 Why software automation?
 Why a polyglot stack?

 Our purpose breaks down into levels.